martinbudden/MaybeCube/MC350/readme.md

 bolts at this stage - they will be fully tightened when the rail is racked at a later stage.
 2. Bolt the **Y_Carriage_Right_assembly** to the MGN carriage.
 3. Screw the bolts into ends of the extrusion in preparation for attachment to the rest of the top face.
+4. Note that the last two holes of the rail are not used - the Y_Carriage cannot travel here since the motors are in the way.
+Not using these holes shortens the constrained length of rail and so reduces the flex of the Y axes caused by bimetalic expansion when the frame heats up during printing.

 ![Right_Side_Upper_Extrusion_assembled](assemblies/Right_Side_Upper_Extrusion_assembled.png)